Project Status

 Community Profile

 The 225 people who live in Nyakatiti Kalwala Community struggle to access sufficient water.
-The water source people in this area of the community rely on is a stagnant pool of water, which is open to all sorts of contamination located on a farmer's private land.
+The water source people in this community rely on is a stagnant pool of water, which is open to all sorts of contamination located on a farmer's private land.

 "The water situation affects my health and the health of my one and a half year [old] child Esther.
 Last month, we had stomach aches and diarrhea, which lasted for 4 days.
 We spent a lot of money on treatment," said 42-year-old housewife Agnes Angeya.

-The source is 1 km (over half a mile) away for most community members, so collecting water is tiring, time-consuming, and physically exhausting.
+The source is one kilometer (over half a mile) away for most community members, so collecting water is tiring, time-consuming, and physically exhausting.
 This task becomes even more complicated when people suffer repeated cases of water-related illness that leave them feeling depleted.

 The pool of water can not provide enough water to sustain the entire community, especially in the dry season.
 When it is the rainy season, other challenges exist because it is hard to access when the area becomes muddy and slippery.